 Having a Sunday roast is a true British classic.
 Traditionally this meal is eaten any time from 12noon to 5pm on a Sunday but some people, such as myself, enjoy them on other days also.
 I also like washing them down with a nice bottle of Sauvignon Blanc or a cold pint.
 The meal consists of sliced beef (I often do a roast lamb leg) served with vegetables, roasted potatoes and of course Yorkshire Pudding.
 All of this is covered in gravy.
 Nowadays you can have your roast with roast turkey, pork, chicken or lamb, yum.

 Fish and Chips are known the world over.
 Preferably eaten by the seaside but if not, London has some wonderful fish and chipperies.
 Pop in and experience traditional fish and chips with lots of salt.
 Or perhaps having them with mushy peas and garnished with salt and vinegar is more to your liking.
 May be just a piece of lemon would be nice.

 A bacon butty is another name for a bacon sandwich.
 So simple to make yourself.
 Just fry as much bacon as you like.
 Then put it between two pieces of fresh bread – yum.
 Some add a smothering of tomato sauce (ketchup).

 Afternoon tea (High tea)

 The ultimate British tradition, an afternoon tea or high tea is a fabulous way to while away the afternoon and enjoy true British delicacies with friends.
 Traditionally it comprises of finger sandwiches with the crusts cut off and with a variety of fillings such as cucumber, cheese and pickle and tuna and mayo to name a few.
-Scones with jam and fresh cream are also on the menu along with pastries that you can wash down with a great cup of tea, and sometimes with a glass of champaign.
+Scones with jam and fresh cream are also on the menu along with pastries and small cakes that you can wash down with a great cup of tea, and sometimes with a glass of champaign.